-Future research directions include applying different techniques, such as Dempster Shafer theory [7], to take into consideration the sources of information in the propagation algorithms.
-This will allow us to consider, for instance, the reliability and/or the competence of a source of evidence .
-We also propose to apply our framework to more complex real cases to confirm its validity.
+Future research directions include applying different techniques, such as Dempster Shafer theory [15], to take into consideration the sources of information in the propagation algorithms.
+This will allow us to consider, for instance, the reliability and/or the competence of a source of evidence and then model and analyze different scenarios [14, 13].
+We also propose to apply our framework to real case studies to confirm its validity.